 Router patterns and templates are the keys to success for wood signs you make multiple copies of.
 If the shape is consistent with your orders and you need to produce blank copies this method of creating and storing will cut your time and make your sales easier.

 Having multiple blank patterns and templates of blank wood signs is a great benefit for saving time and money.
 Create the shape and then create it freehand or in Word or PowerPoint.
 Print out and then use an End Mill router bit to route out the sign or cut out along the shape with a Jig Saw.

 If you are getting orders or are creating multiple wood signs for friends or family you will spend more time creating the wood sign shape from scratch.
-Creating one time shapes are great and they become master pieces.
+Creating one-time shapes is great and they become masterpieces.
 But let’s look at say 20 or 30 wood signs in a week.
 How do you keep ahead of those?
 And how do you keep the exact same shape and consistency between them?

 - 1 Purpose – Why Make Custom Router Patterns Templates

 - 2 Different Materials – Templates And Patterns

 - 3 Wood Sign Templates – Tools

 - 4 Methods Techniques – Creating Wood Sign Templates Shapes